tf2spi/gamers-rise-up/PuppyGamesDiscordHack.md

 ## Findings

+* I2CPP Dumper is initially used to get strings and symbols from the Unity project.

-* Game has a string containing a URL to a discord cdn that contains the file "UnityGameManager.dll"
+* Game has a string containing a URL to a discord cdn that contains the file "UnityGameManager.exe"

-* The UnityGameManager.dll is itself an SFX that contains an Electron app that will probably extract itself.
+* The UnityGameManager.exe is itself an SFX that contains an Electron app that will probably extract itself.

 * This electron app itself has a lot of obfuscated Javascript that probably does all the bad malware things.